BZ-kozai-T/code_for_simulating_hsafm_image/README.md

 Acknowledgements:

-We thank A. Mazur for writing the code for simulating HS-AFM image of the BD simulation.
+We thank A. Mazur for writing the code for computing HS-AFM image from the BD simulation.